THE FRONTIER RETURNS, APRIL 12-14, 2021

 Chris Jenkins is a twenty-year veteran of technology, focusing primarily on healthcare, and with an increasing interest in blockchain.
 A programmer/analyst by trade, he now leads operational initiatives at Symphony Agency, and is an advisory board member on emerging startups in the blockchain and IoT spaces.

-Chris is co-founder of the Detroit Mobility Lab.
-Previous to this, Chris co-founded Fontinalis Partners.
-While at Fontinalis he served as a Board Member for nuTonomy (acquired by Aptiv in October 2017) and Karamba Security, and as a Board Observer at ParkMe (acquired by INRIX in September 2015), Parkmobile (acquired by BMW in January 2018), Life360 (IPO in May 2019), Ouster and SmartKargo.
+Prior to Assembly Ventures, he co-founded the Detroit Mobility Lab and the Michigan Mobility Institute.
+Previous to this, Chris co-founded Fontinalis Partners and for over a decade worked to build it into one of the premier investment firms in next-generation mobility.
+While at Fontinalis, he served as a board member for nuTonomy (acquired by Aptiv in October 2017) and Karamba Security, and as a board observer at ParkMe (acquired by INRIX in September 2015), Parkmobile (acquired by BMW in January 2018), Life360 (IPO in May 2019), Ouster and SmartKargo.

 Director | Agingo Corporation